grpc-ecosystem/grpc-httpjson-transcoding/perf_benchmark/README.md

 - Streaming messages has almost little overhead.

 _Note: The JSON representation of `bytes` typed protobuf field is encoded in base64.
-Therefore, 1 MiB sized message in gRPC would have roughtly 1.33 MiB in JSON.
-The per-byte latency is calculated using the unencoded data size, which is why the per-byte latency would gives around 34000 for 32 MiB of data, whereas the message latency for 32 MiB is actually around 50000._
+Therefore, 1 MiB sized message in gRPC would have roughly 1.33 MiB in JSON.
+The per-byte latency is calculated using the unencoded data size, which is why the per-byte latency would give around 34000 for 32 MiB of data, whereas the message latency for 32 MiB is actually around 50000._

 ![Body Length Visualization](image/body_length.jpg "Body Length")